Vortex5Root/Vortex5Root/README.md

 In 2020, I developed interests in Python networking skills such as using libraries like struct, scapy, and sockets.
 I also gained expertise in blockchain core development and even created a remake of phpMyAdmin.
 The following year, I further honed my hacking skills and embarked on a significant project named Hoax a new Network protocol.
 In 2022, I successfully completed various freelance projects, including Telegram selling bots and web pages.

 Despite facing setbacks, my passion for coding remains strong.
 I continuously explore new technologies and projects.
-As of August 2023, I am excited to begin working on the Champalimaud Center For the Unknown.
+As of August 2023, I am start working for the Champalimaud Center For the Unknown.

 ## Coding Skills
 | C Skills | Web Skills | DataBase Skills | Script Languages | Virtualization | Networking | Blockchain |